AllanRyan/RepData_PeerAssessment1/PA1_template.md

 ```r
 par(opt)
 ```
 These plots clearly illustrate the different patterns of activity.
 During the week individuals get up earlier, have a burst of activity then there are peaks at lunch, late afternoon and early evening.
-On weekends people get up earlier but show more sustained activity through the day.
+On weekends people get up later but show more sustained activity through the day.